Resources to help get started.

 Benchmarks of Actuarial workflows can be found on the Benchmarks page.

-Interactive exploration of the AAA's Economic Scenario Generator
+Interactive exploration of the AAA's Economic Scenario Generator for interest rates

 Interactive mortality table comparison tool for any